equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 	are selected.
 Observe that if your summary key contains wildcards you must supply a refcase with the REFCASE key - otherwise it will fail hard.

 	**Note:** Properties added using the SUMMARY keyword are only diagnostic.
-I.e., they have no effect on the sensitivity analysis or history match.
+I.e. they have no effect on the sensitivity analysis or history match.

 .. _keywords_controlling_the_es_algorithm: